datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/jsonSpec.md

 		"65 to 75 years": "65 years and older"
    }
 ```
 For instance, if the column name is *Estimate!!Total Uninsured!!Total civilian noninstitutionalized population!!AGE!!Under 19 years!!Under 6 years*, the column token *Under 6 years* is a specialization of *Under 19 years*.
+The current implementation of the code, drops the stat-var node generated for the column *Estimate!!Total Uninsured!!Total civilian noninstitutionalized population!!AGE!!Under 19 years* and retains only the stat-var generated for the column with the specializaion token namely, *Estimate!!Total Uninsured!!Total civilian noninstitutionalized population!!AGE!!Under 19 years!!Under 6 years*.
+This behavior will be modified in a subsequent PR, please refer the note for more information of the upcoming change.

-So, while generating the stat-var node for this column we would like to keep only the specialization, which will mean the stat-var node generated will be for the column *Estimate!!Total Uninsured!!Total civilian noninstitutionalized population!!AGE!!Under 6 years*
+> **NOTE:** This function will be updated in a subsequnt PR where generating the stat-var node for the column *Estimate!!Total Uninsured!!Total civilian noninstitutionalized population!!AGE!!Under 19 years!!Under 6 years*  will rename the column to keep only the specialization, which will mean the stat-var node generated will be for the column *Estimate!!Total Uninsured!!Total civilian noninstitutionalized population!!AGE!!Under 6 years*

 #### `ignoreColumns` [optional]
 This section of the spec specifies a list of tokens that if present in the column name, no stat-var node is generated for that column and the column is ignored.
+The columns to be ignored can be specified either with full column name (eg.
+Geographic Area Name) or can be sepcified as token (eg. Total).
 ```json
 	"ignoreColumns": [
 		"id",